Hamaarag/DB_interface/SCHEMA.md

 ### taxon_conservation_status

 Links conservation statuses to taxa.
+The conservation_code field stores only the standardized code (e.g., 'LC') - to get the full description (e.g., 'Least concern'), join with the conservation_status_lookup table on the conservation_code field.

 | Column | Type | Description |
 |--------|------|-------------|